stasiselectronics/8BitWiFiVisualizer/docs/board/assembly.md

 	<a href="{{site.baseurl}}/docs/board/assets/assembly/shift_packaged.jpg"><img src="{{site.baseurl}}/docs/board/assets/assembly/shift_packaged.jpg"></a>
 </figure>

 Next up is the shift register `U2`.
+Begin by adding solder to one of the corner pads, and while keeping the solder liquid bring the IC onto the footprint and into position.

 {: .notice--warning}
 This device is "upside down" relative to the top of the board.
 Make sure the IC is correctly positioned with the Pin 1 marking aligned with the white dot on the board.